 Applies to fluocinolone topical: topical application cream, topical application gel/jelly, topical application kit, topical application lotion, topical application oil, topical application ointment, topical application shampoo, topical application solution

-Along with its needed effects, fluocinolone topical (the active ingredient contained in Derma-Smoothe / FS) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluocinolone topical (the active ingredient contained in Derma-Smoothe / FS).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fluocinolone topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluocinolone topical:More common

 - Body aches or pain